-Just off Highway 23/73, Princeton’s Water Street shopping district is flush with home decorating and gift options.
-Explore the European style of Fran Hill, eco-friendly offerings at daiseye, furniture at Amish House, and designs of Tracy Porter at Georgie’s.
-Old things are given new lives at American Garage and Garden, Woolbright’s River City Antique Mall and Jo Von’s Vintage and Antiques.
-Relax with espresso or wine at Renard’s European Bake Shop, located inside the eclectic Twister.
+Just off Highway 23/73, Princeton’s Shops of Water Street shopping district is flush with home decorating and gift options.
+Explore eco-friendly offerings at daiseye, and furniture at Amish House.
+Old things are given new lives at Woolbright’s River City Antique Mall and Jo Von’s Vintage and Antiques.
+Relax with espresso or wine at the eclectic Twister.
 For breakfast or lunch, head to Once in a Blue Moon, where a whimsical gift shop makes the wait for a table enjoyable.
 April through October, Princeton is also home to the state’s largest weekly outdoor flea market.

 Nestled on the shore of Lake Superior, Bayfield beckons with apples and the Apostle Islands.
 Nature’s inspirations are incorporated into driftwood carvings, handmade soaps and paintings at the Bayfield Arts Guild, the colors of kitchenwares at Eckels Pottery, and in designs at Oulu Glass and Water Music Jewelry.
 Keeper of the Light is a must-stop for nautical gifts and lighthouse lovers.
-Local, fair-trade and sustainability missions are carried out through Inspire’s recycled and green creations as well as at Big Water Café & Coffee Roasters (formerly named Burt & Francie’s), serving locally roasted coffee, regional beers and foods from local farms, cheesemakers, and other producers.
-Bayfield County Coffee Company, known for gourmet hot chocolate, now features an expanded gift shop.
+Local, fair-trade and sustainability missions are carried out through Big Water Café & Coffee Roasters (formerly named Burt & Francie’s), serving locally roasted coffee, regional beers and foods from local farms, cheesemakers, and other producers.
 Nearby, Old Rittenhouse Inn, a collection of historic homes with rooms for rent, opens its nationally recognized restaurant to the public for breakfast, lunch and dinner.
 Restaurant group Flamingos Up North also operates three popular restaurants in the area: Wild Rice Restaurant, Egg Toss Café and Maggie’s.

 Milwaukee’s Historic Third Ward

 Wedged into a former warehouse district bordered by the Milwaukee River, the Historic Third Ward teems with upscale condominiums, trendy shops, galleries and salons.
-Anchored by the Milwaukee Public Market (free one-hour parking in the Water Street lot with purchase/validation), the ward pumped up the fashion scene with recent additions of Anthropologie, Flaire, and Stephanie Horne, joining Lela, HERS, Divna and shoo.
-Specialty shops freckle face and Sprout cater to the kid in all of us, while Metropawlis Pet Boutique & Bakery has pets covered.
-Stroll along the Riverwalk then settle in to one of the restaurants lining the waterfront, including Milwaukee Ale House, Water Buffalo, Rustico and Fratellos Waterfront Restaurant.
+Anchored by the Milwaukee Public Market (free one-hour parking in the Water Street lot with purchase/validation), the ward pumped up the fashion scene with recent additions of Anthropologie, and Stephanie Horne, joining Lela, and shoo.
+Stroll along the Riverwalk then settle in to one of the restaurants lining the waterfront, including Milwaukee Ale House, Water Buffalo, and Rustico.

 Warmly welcoming visitors for winter wandering, each year the Mississippi River town celebrates Country Christmas with sleigh rides, wassailing, cookies, and a visit by Santa.
 Year-round foodie favorites include The Palate Gourmet Kitchen Store and the Stockholm General, known for Wisconsin-made gourmet goodies.
 Save room for homemade ice cream and treats at Stockholm Pie Company.
-Find that special something for the home, from furniture to linens and accent pieces, at Abode Gallery, Savvy, Green Gables or Out of the Blue Gallery.
-Berry bowls and butter keepers are among the popular functional pieces at Stockholm Pottery and Mercantile, and Chandler’s is known for hand-dipped candles.
-Distinctive and charming, local lodgings in the area known as Laura Ingalls Wilder country include River Road Inn, Great River Bed and Breakfast, and Tansy Hus.
+Find that special something for the home, from furniture to linens and accent pieces, at Abode Gallery, Savvy or Out of the Blue Gallery.
+Berry bowls and butter keepers are among the popular functional pieces at Stockholm Pottery and Mercantile.
+Distinctive and charming, local lodgings in the area known as Laura Ingalls Wilder country include Great River Bed and Breakfast, and Tansy Hus.